School’s out for summer! ☀️

 Sports Days are a great choice for getting the kids up and moving during the sunnier months.
 Choose from classic sports day challenges, from three-legged races and egg-and-spoon, and get ready for an afternoon filled with laughter and a little healthy competition.

 Sun on your face, wind in your hair – a family bike ride is a summertime classic!
 Dust off those bikes (or rent some if needed) and explore the great outdoors on two wheels.
 It’s a fun way to get some exercise, breathe in the fresh air and create lasting memories together.
 Pack a picnic for a pitstop, or stop for ice cream cones – the possibilities are endless!
+Check out the

-Summer’s here and the UK is bursting with history!
+The UK is bursting with history!
 So, why not take the kids on an adventure to see some iconic landmarks?
 Best of all, many of them are free to explore.

 Beat the heat and have a blast with a balloon fight!
 Grab some balloons, fill them up with water and head outside for an epic battle.
 Prepare to get soaked (and unleash some serious laughter) as you dodge, dive and drench your opponents.
-It’s a refreshing and free-for-all way to cool down this summer holidays.
+It’s a refreshing and free-for-all way to cool down during the summer holidays.

 Calling all future Wimbledon champions!
 Give your kids a chance to ace their summer with a free tennis coaching session.
 It’s a fantastic way to get them active outdoors, learn a new skill, and have a blast.
 The best part?
 Finding a free session is easier than ever.
+Check out

 Get ready for a scavenging adventure this summer!
 Create a list of exciting finds for your little explorers, from different coloured leaves, interesting shaped rocks or even specific types of flowers.
 It’s a fun way for kids to get some fresh air, learn about the world around them and maybe even discover a hidden habitat.

 Turn your summer holiday staycation into an adventure with a photo scavenger hunt!
-Grab your camera (or phone!) and create a list of fun things to find, like a dog wearing sunglasses, the fluffiest cloud in the sky or an immersive sandcastle.
+Grab your camera (or phone!) and create a list of fun things to find, like a dog wearing sunglasses, the fluffiest cloud in the sky or an impressive sandcastle.